myKlovr Appoints Ambassador to First Nations to Expand Reach of College Advising

 myKlovr hopes their college counseling platform might make a difference in Native American communities and Beltran, the company’s first Ambassador to Native American Communities, agrees.
 In a press release issued by myKlovr November 27, Beltran says, “We fully support the broad use of myKlovr for tribal youth to help ensure the educational and career development of our young people.
 MyKlovr’s educational solution aggressively addresses our need to help secure a brighter future for coming generations.”

-In September 2018, myKlovr representatives attended the United Pomo Nations Council in northern California to introduce their college counseling platform to tribal leaders from the Koi Nation and 16 other tribes.
-Tribal leaders were impressed with the company’s college solutions.
+myKlovr representatives recently introduced their platforms to tribal leaders.
+Leaders were impressed with the company’s college solutions.
 As Beltran observes, “As a tribal leader of the Koi Nation for the past 25 years, I appreciate how this platform can help our students become stronger college candidates and realize their dreams of higher education.”
-Beltran adds, myKlovr is the first and only company I have seen that has shown such dedicated interest in furthering the educational goals of our young people, and for that, we are all grateful.”

 When eLearning Inside reached out to myKlovr to learn more, we discovered that although this is the company’s first targeted effort to help an underserved community, the project is in keeping with the original goals of myKlovr.
 Peter Jurjewicz Chief Strategy & Marketing Officer for myKlovr, explained, “When we were developing myKlovr we were thinking about families that receive limited college counseling support, because their children are at one of the public high schools with scarce counseling resources and because the family can’t afford to pay thousands of dollars for private college counseling.”